Best Herbs for PMS Relief

 How to use it: Take evening primrose oil in the second half of your cycle — from ovulation to menstruation — for most targeted PMS relief.
 Or take daily throughout the month for comprehensive hormonal support.
 Available as oil to add to food or as capsules.

-Where to get it: Evening primrose oil on Amazon.
+Where to get it: Evening primrose oil from Cliganic.

 6. Lemon Balm — For PMS Mood and Anxiety